icemac/icemac.addressbook/docs/manualinstallation.rst

 .. warning::

-    This installation method is deprecated and will be removed in the next major version of ``icemac.addressbook``.
+    This installation method is deprecated and will be removed one of the next major versions of ``icemac.addressbook``.

     Switch to :ref:`package-installation` now as described in :ref:`upgrade-to-guided-installation`.